Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Why Cyber Risk Is Increasing for RIAs

-Prevention and Preparedness: What Actually Reduces Risk
+What Underwriters Expect and What Actually Reduces Risk

-These practices do not guarantee that an incident will not occur, and they do not ensure that coverage will apply.
-However, they can reduce exposure and help position the firm more effectively from both an operational and underwriting perspective.
+Firms that cannot demonstrate these controls may face higher premiums, restricted coverage or difficulty obtaining terms.
+While these practices do not guarantee that an incident will be avoided or that coverage will apply, they can reduce exposure and improve preparedness from both an operational and underwriting perspective.

 How NAPA Premier Supports Advisors